 Criminal History Record from FBI

 Slovak authorities require a criminal history check and only allow one form of criminal history record from the United States and will patently refuse any other format of record that is not the accepted form.
-The only accepted form of criminal history verification is the FBI “Identity History Summary Check”.
-The Slovak government has waived the requirement for an ‘apostille’ for this record.
+The only accepted form of criminal history verification is the FBI “Identity History Summary Check” received by MAIL, not e-mail or through a channeler.
+The Slovak government has waived the requirement for an ‘apostille’ for this record, if received on official stationery directly from the FBI.

 Any American citizen can apply directly to the FBI for an Identity History Summary Check by following these steps: